Collaborative Commissioning

 Origin & development

-The Murrumbidgee Primary Health Network (MPHN) and Murrumbidgee Local Health District (MLHD) Collaborative Commissioning partnership was formed to develop and implement a care pathway for people living with Chronic Obstructive Pulmonary Disease (COPD) and/or Congestive Heart Failure (CHF).
+Murrumbidgee Primary Health Network (MPHN) and Murrumbidgee Local Health District (MLHD) Collaborative Commissioning partnership was formed to develop and implement a care pathway for people living with Chronic Obstructive Pulmonary Disease (COPD) and/or Congestive Heart Failure (CHF).
 In 2019, the Patient Centred Co-Commissioning Governance (PCCG) group was established to oversee the development of the Living Well, Your Way initiative.

 Living Well, Your Way (‘the Pathway’) has been created with the following guiding principles: